DingoGoesBingo/Seed-Database-Manager/README.md

 #### If you plan to run the tool locally off your machine...
 - Install PostgreSQL to your device (https://www.postgresql.org/download/)
+- Install Docker Desktop, if you plan on running the app from a local container (https://www.docker.com/products/docker-desktop/)

 #### If you plan to run the tool via external hosting platforms...
 - Access to any platform that can host Shiny R applications and PostgreSQL databases, **I'd recommend Railway** (https://railway.com/) if your institution does not have it's own platform, since it connects directly to the github repo and is inexpensive to continually run.